Childcare Isn’t Just Kids’ Stuff

 In this imperfect situation, your Greens team will push for the following principles:

-• Council-run early learning and childcare centres must receive the investment necessary to ensure that they are competitive with privately-run ones on quality as well as fee-level;
+Council-run early learning and childcare centres must receive the investment necessary to ensure that they are competitive with privately-run ones on quality as well as fee-level;

-• All Council-run early learning and childcare centres must be supported to maintain / work towards “exceeding National Quality Standard” ratings on the Australian Children’s Education and Care Quality Authority (ACECQA) scale.
+All Council-run early learning and childcare centres must be supported to maintain / work towards “exceeding National Quality Standard” ratings on the Australian Children’s Education and Care Quality Authority (ACECQA) scale.

-What else Len will do
+What else Greens councillors will do:

-• A new council-owned and run early learning centre in Ward 2—perhaps at the Hope Street shops in Seven Hills, conveniently close to two primary schools;
+A new council-owned and run early learning centre in Ward 2—perhaps at the Hope Street shops in Seven Hills, conveniently close to two primary schools;

-• The lowest fees possible without sacrificing either the quality of care or the pay and conditions of the dedicated staff;
+The lowest fees possible without sacrificing either the quality of care or the pay and conditions of the dedicated staff;

-• A pilot program offering free places for the children of vulnerable people such as families living in crisis accommodation, refugees and asylum seekers, and women who have left violent partners.
+A pilot program offering free places for the children of vulnerable people such as families living in crisis accommodation, refugees and asylum seekers, and women who have left violent partners.